colekev/nba_win_prob_calc/README.md

 In order to more heavily weight the nearby or local condition in the regression calculation, I chose to use the [locfit package](https://cran.r-project.org/web/packages/locfit/locfit.pdf) in R. Locfit uses a similar local regression smoothing/fitting formula as the more commonly known `loess` regression method, but can be applied to logistic regression.

-In addition to using local fitting, I also trained and applied different models to the cross-validation set based on time remaining, with the time windows shrinking as game progressed.
+In addition to using local fitting, I also trained and applied different models to the cross-validation set based on how much time remained, with the windows shrinking as game progressed.

 The results now look much more similar to the inpredictable calculator.

 ![loc_graph](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinProbLoc_byQtr.png)

-And the mean squared error for each minute increment in the cross-validation set is now lower than that of the logistic regression using GLM, with the most dramatic improvements near the beginnings and ends of games.
+The mean squared error using the locfit model for each minute increment in the cross-validation set is lower than that of the GLM/binomial model, with the most dramatic improvements at the beginning and end of the game.

 ![glm_versus_loc](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinErrorDiff.png)

 ## Potential Issues and Next Steps

-While I'm happy with the error improvement in the new model, there is a clear difference in how far the Lakers' win probability falls in the last minute of the game in my model versus that of inpredictable.
-My model gives much less credit to the Lakers as 6.5-point favorites, with the win probability only moving marginally.
+While I'm happy with the error improvement in the new model, there is still a material difference in how far the Lakers' win probability falls in the last minute of the game in my model versus inpredictable's.
+My model gives much less credit to the Lakers as 6.5-point favorites.
 This makes more intuitive sense: the point spread's effect on win probability should be much lower with fewer possessions remaining.
 But, my model also doesn't account for the possibility that the game could go into overtime, where there will be many more possessions for the favorite to impose its superiority.

 The [Cheap Talk blog](https://cheaptalk.org/2009/06/10/the-overtime-spike-in-nba-basketball/) found that 6.26% of NBA regular season games from 1997 to 2009 went to overtime, which is more siginificant than you'd think, but probably not high enough to cause such a large benefit to the favorite in terms of late-game win probability.